Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport accessibility is rated as good, with residents typically located 268 meters from the nearest transport stop.
-Service frequency averages 90 trips per day across all routes, equating to approximately 39 weekly trips per individual stop.
+The accessibility of transport is rated as good, with residents typically located an average of 268 meters from their nearest transport stop.
+The service frequency averages 90 trips per day across all routes, which equates to approximately 39 weekly trips per individual stop.

 Frequently Asked Questions - Transport